proofrock/sfup/README.md

 # Features

 - One-time *everything*: files are stored up to the first (and only) download
+- E2e encryption, the key is in the download link
 - Expiration of reservations and files
 - Configuration to set the maximum file size
 - Single binary written in Go